Nitsuke – Teri Braise-

 Nitsuke is a very popular fish cooking in Japan.
 I would translate the word into “Teri Braise” in English, even though we don’t use oil like in braise.

 It goes well with any fish.
 Especially popular with demersal fish.

-Teri Boil is usually the whole fish cooking.
+Teri Braise is usually the whole fish cooking.
 It’s possible with fillets.
 But the sauce will be nicer with more flavor by cooking with bones.

 Scale, take out guts and gills.
 Make sure to scratch off all the bloody scraps with a toothbrush.
 You can bundle 5 or 6 toothpicks and scratch with it too.